arushisharma17/NeuroX/README.md

 cd temp/
 ./test_run_interactive.sh /path/to/project/dir   #eg. /work/LAS/jannesar-lab/arushi/LatentConceptAnalysis
 ```
+TODO: Update test_run_interactive.sh to work with python virutal env instead of micromamba

 #### b.
 Example Colab Notebook
 You can run code interactively in colab or on your own machine after setting up the environment.